ZayedAmin/ZayedAmin/README.md

 - 👋 Hi, I’m @ZayedAmin
 - 👀 I’m interested in ... learning about the truth!
 - 🌱 I’m currently learning ...
-UI/UX
+Python
 - 💞️ I’m looking to collaborate on ... anything
 - 📫 How to reach me ... zayedamin007@gmail.com
 - 😄 Pronouns: ... sorry, I'm a mentally sound person.